Learn about ERP, how it works, and why it is essential for your business

-Integrating ERP in your business is essential because it helps your company be more self-aware by linking statistics about its five functions: manufacturing, finance, inventory distribution, human resources, and customer relation management.
+Integrating ERP in your business is essential because it helps your company be more self-aware by linking statistics about its five functions: manufacturing, finance, inventory distribution, human resources, and customer relationship management.

-By integrating all of these together, ERP provides numerous benefits which includes:
+By integrating all of these together, ERP provides numerous benefits which include:

 Shella Marie Ang